aff3ct/streampu/docs/Socket.md

 ## When to use forward
 We have to pay attention during the choice of the socket type for our task, using a `SIO` or `SFWD` is very important for the application data coherency and performance.
-### The differences to know about the sockets

  The most important point is the `dataptr` attribute, it's the pointer to the memory space where the data used by the task is stored.

  - In the case of the `SIO`, the input and the output sockets have their own `dataptr`.
 The `input` socket receives the pointer from its bound socket and the `output` has its own allocated memory space, the data received and computed by the task are written to the `output` memory space.
-The initial data is not modified in this case, there are no *side effects*.
+The initial data are not modified in this case, there are no *side effects*.

  - In the case of the `SFWD`, the forward socket receives its `dataptr` from the bound socket like an `input`.
-But unlike the `SIO` case, the computed data is written directly on the provided memory space, thus overwritting it (and potentially losing important information), there are *side effects*.
+But unlike the `SIO` case, the computed data are written directly on the provided memory space, thus overwriting it (and potentially losing important information), there are *side effects*.